DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 * iOS
 * Web (Firefox is supported by Godot 4.3+)

 This addon supports working with several World3D and different Viewports.
+[More information](https://dd3d.dmitriysalnikov.ru/docs/?page=md_docs_2SubViewports.html).

 There is also a no depth test mode and other settings that can be changed for each instance.

-This library supports double-precision builds, for more information, [see the documentation](https://dd3d.dmitriysalnikov.ru/docs/?page=md_docs_2DoublePrecision.html).
+This addon supports double-precision builds, for more information, [see the documentation](https://dd3d.dmitriysalnikov.ru/docs/?page=md_docs_2DoublePrecision.html).

 ## [Interactive Web Demo](https://dd3d.dmitriysalnikov.ru/demo/)